mattcarras/SnipeItSyncPS/README.md

 ## Main Functions in `SnipeIt-Sync-PS.ps1`
 - `Export-SnipeItCredentials` -- Used for exporting your Snipe-It API credentials to an encrypted XML file.
-- `Connect-SnipeIt` -- Used to connect to your Snipe-It instance and initialize the cache (to null).
+- `Connect-SnipeIt` -- Used to connect to your Snipe-It instance.
 - `Initialize-SnipeItCache` -- Used to fill the given caches with values from Snipe-It.
 - `Sync-SnipeItUser` -- For syncing users.
 - `Remove-SnipeItInactiveUsers` -- Used to flag/purge/report inactive users.
 - `Sync-SnipeItDeptUsers` -- Allows for creating special users for each department, to allow assigning assets to departments.
 - `Sync-SnipeItAsset` -- For syncing assets.
 - `Format-SnipeItAsset` -- For formatting assets for output to file (IE, CSV).
+- `Format-SnipeItEntity` -- For formatting other snipe-it entities for output to file (IE, CSV).
+- `Remove-SnipeItInactiveEntity` -- Removing inactive/unassigned snipe-it objects other than users and assets (models, departments, etc.)

 ## All Other Functions in `SnipeIt-Sync-PS.ps1`
 These functions are mainly used internally.